Furretar/Hardsub-Extract-OCR/README.md

 - Click `ADD KEY`, Create new key, make sure JSON is selected, then click Create.
 - Drag this JSON file into the main directory

+2.

-If you'd rather use a locally hosted OCR rather than Google Cloud Vision you should consider using [RapidVideOCR Desktop](https://github.com/SWHL/RapidVideOCRDesktop).
+If you'd rather use a locally hosted OCR rather than Google Cloud Vision, you should consider using [RapidVideOCR Desktop](https://github.com/SWHL/RapidVideOCRDesktop).
 It uses PaddleOCR, which has about 95% accuracy in my experience.